vitordalbemcosta/welcome-pickups/README.md

 The user is able to check the next scheduled transfers on this app.
 In a grid separated by days;

-The user has the option of clicking on one of the in order to get a modal with more information about that specific transfer chosen;
+The user has the option of clicking on one of the in order to open a modal with more information about that specific transfer chosen;

 This is a responsive-fliendly project, therefore, the scheduled transfers & modal will have its own style when the screen reaches a certain px;